MarcusAllenYoung/NOC-Operations-Simulation/README.md

 ---

 ## 🏁 Project Goal

-The completed environment represents a fictional retail store branch being remotely supported by an MSP NOC.

 The project does not end when the network is successfully configured.
 The network becomes a working environment where failures can be introduced, detected through monitoring, investigated, resolved, and documented through a ticketing workflow.